Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Offensive Security/ServerSide Attacks on Metasploitable 2.md

 ---
 # Exploiting the Various Vulerabilities of **Metasploitable 2** Machine :

 Metasploitable 2 is a deliberately vulnerable virtual machine used for practicing penetration testing techniques.
-In this guide will demonstrate how to exploit the various vulnerabilities of the Metasploitable 2 Machine using my Kali Linux Machine.
-So lets get started:
+In this guide I will demonstrate how to exploit the various vulnerabilities of the Metasploitable 2 Machine using my Kali Linux Machine.
+So lets get started

 ## Tools Used :
 ### 1. **Nmap** (Network Mapper)
 Nmap is an open-source tool used for network discovery and security auditing.
-It is widely used to **scan and map networks**, **identify open ports**, **services running on different port**, **Operating system detection**and **discover vulnerabilities**.
+It is widely used to **scan and map networks**, **identify open ports**, **services running on different port**, **Operating system detection** and **discover vulnerabilities**.

-The main problem with this tools is that it is quite noisy i.e It can easily detected by the IDS and IPS software and by setting certain rules they can block the nmap scan.
+The main problem with this tools is that it is **quite noisy** i.e It can easily detected by the IDS and IPS software and by setting certain rules they can block the nmap scan.
 But by using different scanning techinques like **Inverse tcp flag Scanning**,**Decoys** and Specifing **Timing Templates** etc can bypass the IDS and IPS rules.

 ***Some key features include***:
 1. **Port Scanning**: Identifies open and closed ports on a network or particular machine.
 2. **Service Version Detection**: Determines the version of services running on open ports(like, FTP, SSH).
 3. **OS Detection**: Detects the operating system of the target machine.